 Mid-century modern homes architects took great care to make structures that were responsive to the environment.
 Placement and design of elements like walls of glass, outdoor spaces, roof overhangs and even the height of the building were carefully considered to connect the interior and exterior.
 This created bright and open spaces during the day and outdoor living spaces.

 The outdoor areas take advantage of prevailing breezes and sunlight to be private, comfortable, and enjoyable.
-By demolishing such carefully considered houses and replacing them with two story boxes, these highly valuable outdoor living spaces and bright and airy indoor living spaces is usually lost.
+By demolishing such carefully considered houses and replacing them with two-story boxes, these highly valuable outdoor living spaces and bright and airy indoor living spaces are lost.
 As a result, houses are less healthy and less pleasant.
-Outdoor living is often relegated to a small front yard and tiny backyard.
-Usually, one of yards will be covered in shade caused by the height of a second story.
+The outdoor living space is typically restricted to a small front yard and tiny backyard.
+In most cases one of yards will be covered in shade caused by the height of a second story.

 Giving Up Privacy

-There’s an interesting thing that happens in a neighborhood of all one-story houses .
+There’s an exciting thing that happens in a neighborhood of all one-story houses.
 There is a lot of visual privacy between houses.
-This privacy is further enhanced by careful placement and design of fences, screens, and landscaping.
+This privacy is enhanced further by careful placement and design of fences, screens, and landscaping.
 But, when a house goes to two stories, the quiet, private sanctuaries in the otherwise bustling city are lost.
 Worse, when you are one of the first to do it, you have robbed everyone around you of their privacy.
 But your privacy is not safe either.
 Remember, if you can see them, they can see you.
-So you and your family will keep your shades drawn on your upstairs bedrooms.
+So you and your family will keep your shades drawn in your upstairs bedrooms.
 That further disconnects you from the outdoors.
 Moreover, when your neighbors scrape their ranch homes and decide to build up as well, then no one’s backyard will have visual privacy.
 But, at least everyone can be voyeurs into each other’s lives together.

 Mid-Century Modern Homes Offer Flexibility